Want the quick answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a recommended guideline on the wrapping.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
-Check out the filters at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be exchanged once every 6-12 months.
-The standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
-If the filter is dirty, change it!
-A dirty air filter can exacerbate or cause damage to expensive components, like your compressor, so it's best to change it out more often than neglect it.
-If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer may have a different recommendation from your HVAC equipment manufacturer.
+Check out the filters at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
+The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
+If they're dirty, change them!
+A dirty air filter can exacerbate or cause damage to expensive parts, like your compressor, so it's best to change it out more often than neglect it.
+If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
+Keep in mind that your filter manufacturer may have a different recommendation from your HVAC equipment manufacturer.

 Deciding how often to change your air filters can depend on several factors: